ZOMIN28/LoRA-Patching/README.md

 inject_lora(module=deepfake, r=rank, alpha=alpha, gated=True)
 ```

+**In addition, you can use this method to plug and play embed LoRA for your own GAN model.
+You only need to change the Deepfake model to your own model.**

 ### 5. Fine-tuning the LoRA patch
 Taking [StarGAN](https://github.com/yunjey/stargan) as an example (You can also train/test `attgan` or `HiSD`, which is provided in our implementation), you can run the following command to implement the **standard** LoRA patching for it:
 ```bash